MontclairRobotics/FRC-Programming-Guide/src/FRC/course/PID.md

 - Controlling the speed / position of a motor
 - Controlling the heading of a robot

-> A feedback controller refers to a controller that *responds* to interference (error), we'll cover controllers that can *predict* interference before it happens
+> A feedback controller refers to a controller that *responds* to interference (error), we'll cover controllers that can *predict* interference before it happens later on

 We'll explain PID controllers by going through each term individually, building off the term before it.